-I was able to see the ROOT certificate on Android device with certificate application.
-But, I was not able to trace the SCEP certificate on Android device.
+I was able to see the ROOT certificate on an Android device with the certificate application.
+But, I could not trace the SCEP certificate on an Android device.

 Intune A4W SCEP Certificate Deployment Troubleshooting Steps?

-We have checked the CA and NDES servers whether everything working fine or not.
+We have checked the CA and NDES servers to see whether everything is working fine or not.
 Also, we confirmed that there are no errors in the NDES and Event logs.
-We collected the following logs:-
+We collected the following logs.

 IIS logs: C:\inetpub\logs\LogFiles\W3SVC1\u_ex<YYMMDD>.log NDESPlugin: <C:\Program Files\Microsoft Intune\NDESPolicyModule\Logs\NDESPlugin.log> NDES Connector Service: <C:\Program Files\Microsoft Intune\NDESConnectorSvc\Logs\Logs\NDESConnector_<YYYY-MM-DD_xxxxxxxx>.svclog> <C:\Program Files\Microsoft Intune\NDESConnectorSvc\Logs\Logs\CertificateRegistrationPoint_<YYYY-MM-DD>.svclog>

-Also, checked the Company Portal logs from Android for Work device.
+Also, check the Company Portal logs from the Android for Work device.
 We could see the object ID (OID) for the SCEP client certificate in the log.

 926 2017-10-30T13:29:47.8500000 VERB Event com.microsoft.omadm.providerhive.ProviderHiveVerbose 11575 508 ADD ./Vendor/MSFT/NodeCache/SCConfigMgr/Nodes/47/ExpectedValue unknown:<ConfigurationParameters xmlns= "http://schemas.microsoft.com/SystemCenterConfigurationManager/2012/03/07/CertificateEnrollment/ConfigurationParameters"> <ExpirationThreshold>20</ExpirationThreshold><RetryCount>3</RetryCount><RetryDelay>1</RetryDelay><TemplateName /> <SubjectNameFormat>1041824</SubjectNameFormat><SubjectAlternativeNameFormat>33432</SubjectAlternativeNameFormat> <KeyStorageProviderSetting>0</KeyStorageProviderSetting><KeyUsage>160</KeyUsa ge><KeyLength>2048</KeyLength><HashAlgorithms><HashAlgorithm>SHA-2</HashAlgorithm></HashAlgorithms><NDESUrls><NDESUrl>https://ACNPRS.msappproxy.net/certsrv/mscep/mscep.dll</NDESUrl></NDESUrls><CAThumbprint></CAThumbprint><ValidityPeriod>1</ValidityPeriod><ValidityPeriodUnit>Years</ValidityPeriodUnit><EKUMapping><EKUMap><EKUName>Client Authentication</EKUName><EKUOID></EKUOID></EKUMap></EKUMapping></ConfigurationParameters>

 And from the following log trace, it’s confirmed that the Android device is getting the SCEP cert.
-But, the SCEP certificate is not visible on Android device.
+But, the SCEP certificate is not visible on Android devices.

 2017-10-30T14:16:08.1030000 VERB Event com.microsoft.omadm.providerhive.ProviderHiveVerbose 25939 3582 GET ./Vendor/MSFT/CertificateStore/SCEP/ModelName=AC_0;Hash=-11293741923/EncodedCertificate returned chr: